ryanklee/LLM-Workflow-Director/TEST_PROBLEM_PROGRESS.md

    - Improve logging throughout the MockClaudeClient to aid in future debugging.

 We will proceed with updating the MockClaudeClient implementation and then re-run the tests, iterating as necessary until all tests pass successfully.
+# Test Problem Analysis and Progress

+## Problem Description
+Five tests in `tests/contract/test_claude_api_contract.py` are failing:

+1. `test_rate_limit_handling`: Failed to raise `CustomRateLimitError`
+2. `test_error_handling`: AttributeError: 'MockClaudeClient' object has no attribute 'set_error_mode'
+3. `test_context_window`: AttributeError: 'MockClaudeClient' object has no attribute 'set_response'
+4. `test_multi_turn_conversation`: Assertion error, 'joke' not in response
+5. `test_system_message`: Assertion error, expected words not in response

+## Hypotheses (Ranked by Likelihood)

+1. MockClaudeClient Implementation Mismatch (Highest Likelihood)
+   - The `MockClaudeClient` class may not be correctly implementing the expected behavior for rate limiting, error handling, and response generation.
+   - Validation: Review and update the `MockClaudeClient` implementation in `src/mock_claude_client.py`.
+   - Status: Implemented and partially validated.
+Some issues resolved, others remain.

+2. Incorrect Response Format (High Likelihood)
+   - The mock responses may not be formatted correctly to match the expected structure from the real Claude API.
+   - Validation: Check the response structure in `MockClaudeClient` and ensure it matches the expected format.
+   - Status: Partially addressed.
+Response format updated, but may need further refinement.

+3. Insufficient Context Handling (Medium Likelihood)
+   - The mock client may not be properly handling or utilizing the context provided in multi-turn conversations and system messages.
+   - Validation: Review the context handling in `MockClaudeClient` and ensure it's being used to generate appropriate responses.
+   - Status: Implemented basic context handling.
+May need further improvement.

+4. Test Case Mismatch (Medium Likelihood)
+   - The test cases might not be aligned with the current `MockClaudeClient` implementation, especially for streaming responses.
+   - Validation: Review test cases and ensure they match the expected behavior of the `MockClaudeClient`.
+   - Status: To be investigated after addressing remaining implementation issues.

+5. Error Simulation Issue (Medium Likelihood)
+   - The error simulation in `MockClaudeClient` may not be correctly implemented for rate limiting and API errors.
+   - Validation: Review and update the error simulation logic in `MockClaudeClient`.
+   - Status: Implemented basic error simulation.
+May need further refinement.

+## Next Steps

+1. Refine MockClaudeClient Implementation
+   1.1.
+Review and update rate limiting logic
+   1.2.
+Enhance error simulation for various scenarios 1.3.
+Improve context handling for multi-turn conversations

+2. Update Test Cases
+   2.1.
+Review test cases in test_claude_api_contract.py
+   2.2.
+Ensure test cases align with the updated MockClaudeClient behavior 2.3.
+Add more comprehensive tests for edge cases

+3. Implement Remaining Features
+   3.1.
+Add support for streaming responses
+   3.2.
+Implement token counting functionality

+4. Enhance Logging and Debugging
+   4.1.
+Add more detailed logging throughout MockClaudeClient 4.2.
+Implement debug methods for easier troubleshooting

+5. Performance Optimization
+   5.1.
+Implement caching mechanism for frequently used responses 5.2.
+Optimize token counting and response generation

+We will proceed with refining the MockClaudeClient implementation to address the remaining issues.